MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/update-or-slipstream-installation.md

 When you run the original release version of SQL Server 2008 Setup, the Setup program copies itself on the local computer, and then reruns from the local copy.
 Therefore, if there is a later version of the support files on the computer, the Setup program will run these updated files.
 Therefore, you can update the SQL Server 2008 Setup support files before you run the *Setup.exe* file.

 Starting from SQL Server 2008 Service Pack 1, you can update SQL Server 2008 by using the slipstream infrastructure.
-When you install Service Pack 1 by using the slipstream procedure or install to an existing SQL Server 2008 installation, an entry is created for the Service Pack in Add or Remove Programs.
+When you install Service Pack 1 by using the slipstream procedure or install to an existing SQL Server 2008 installation, an entry is created for the Service Pack in **Add or Remove Programs**.
 You can uninstall the service pack by using this entry.

 To verify whether a service pack is installed correctly, run the SQL Discovery report that is available in the SQL Server 2008 Installation Center.
 You should see the features are version 10. **n**. **xxxx**, where **n** represents the service pack version.
 For example, 10.1. **xxxx** represents Service Pack 1.